 What are allergies caused by Aureobasidium mold?

-Young children, the elderly, and people suffering from certain medical conditions are particularly vulnerable to such reactions.
+Infants and children, the elderly, and people suffering from certain medical conditions are particularly vulnerable to such reactions.

 The most common symptoms of an allergic reaction include: